dart-lang/build/build_web_compilers/README.md

 depending on whether WebAssembly with the GC extension is supported by the browser.
-This feature is enabled by default for release builds, but can also be requested explicitly by using `compiler: both`.
+This feature is enabled by default for release builds, but can also be requested explicitly by using `compiler: dart2wasm+dart2js`.
 In some setups, for instance when running on Node.JS, the generated entrypoint script may have to be customized to add necessary preambles.
 This is possible with the `entrypoint_template` option:

 ```yaml